F-WuTS/WLAN-on-Wallaby/README.md

 ## Usage

 * Clone this repo to a USB stick
-* Insert USB stick and reboot
+* Insert USB stick into your Wallaby
 * Connect to your Wallby over USB
 * Open up Harrogate (192.168.124.1:8888)
 * Open Terminal and execute